Dichlorprop: Chemistry

 Dichlorprop possesses a single asymmetric carbon and is therefore a chiral molecule, however only the R-isomer is active as an herbicide.
 When dichlorprop was first marketed in the 1960s, it was sold as racemic mixture of stereoisomers, but since then advances in asymmetric synthesis have made possible the production of the enantiopure compound.
 Today, only R-dichlorprop (also called dichlorprop-p or 2,4-DP-p) and its derivatives are sold as pesticides in the United States.

 Dichlorprop is a carboxylic acid, and like related herbicides with free acid groups, it is often sold as a salt or ester.
 Currently, the 2-ethylhexyl ester is used commercially.
 The butoxyethyl and isooctyl esters were once popular, but are no longer approved for agricultural use.
 For the salts, the dimethylamine salt is still available, while the diethanolamine salt is no longer used.

+Mechanism of action in plants

 According to the United States Environmental Protection Agency (EPA), "2,4-DP-p is thought to increase cell wall plasticity, biosynthesis of proteins, and the production of ethylene.
 The abnormal increase in these processes result in abnormal and excessive cell division and growth, damaging vascular tissue.
 The most susceptible tissues are those that are undergoing active cell division and growth."